 - New York City Human Rights Law - Similar to New Jersey's LAD.

 - New York Whistleblower Law - Similar to New Jersey's CEPA.

 Some of the damages you are entitled to, if you win your retaliatory discharge claim are unpaid back wages, potential loss of future wages, compensatory damages, punitive damages, reinstatement of your job, as well as attorneys' fees.

 Our New Jersey wrongful discharge attorneys will conduct interviews with witnesses, review any and all relevant employment documents, and search and investigate any other evidence that can be used to can win your case.

 Fighting for employees' rights is our mission.
 Getting what has been taken from you is our goal.
 Our employment lawyers will get what you deserve.
 Please call a New Jersey Wrongful Discharge attorney

 with the Jaffe Glenn Law Group to obtain your free initial consultation at (201) 687-9977.
-We work with client throughout NJ and NY, including areas like Caldwell, NJ.
+We work with client throughout NJ and NY, including areas like Caldwell and Union, NJ.